buaazp/zimg/README.md

 All versions on [Github](https://github.com/buaazp/zimg/releases).

 ### Feedback:
-If you have any question, please submit comment here or mention me on [Weibo](http://weibo.com/819880808).
+If you have any question, please submit comment in my [BLOG](http://blog.buaa.us/) or mention me on [Weibo](http://weibo.com/819880808), [twitter](https://twitter.com/buaazp).
-Technical issues are also welcomed to be submitted on [GitHub](https://github.com/buaazp/zimg/issues).
+Technical issues are also welcomed to be submitted on [GitHub Issues](https://github.com/buaazp/zimg/issues).